 The Add Users window is accessed by clicking Add on the Privileged User Auditing tab while viewing Registered SQL Server Properties.
 Use this window to include selected login accounts and roles as privileged.
-Added logins/roles may be removed by selecting the item in the Privileged User Auditing tab, and then click Remove.
+Added logins/roles may be removed by selecting the item in the Privileged User Auditing tab and clicking Remove.